-This topic will address the methods used for HIV RNA detection and the use of viral load testing in clinical management.
-Information on the use of immunologic markers, such as CD4 cell counts, is found elsewhere.
-(See "Techniques and interpretation of measurement of the CD4 cell count in HIV-infected patients".)
+This topic will address the laboratory methods for quantitation of HIV-1 RNA and the use of viral load for clinical management.
+Information on nucleic acid, HIV-2 RNA, and CD-4 cell count testing is found elsewhere.
+(See "Blood donor screening: Laboratory testing", section on 'HIV-1 and HIV-2' and "Clinical manifestations and diagnosis of HIV-2 infection", section on 'Testing for HIV-2 infection' and "Techniques and interpretation of measurement of the CD4 cell count in HIV-infected patients".)

 IMPORTANCE OF HIV VIRAL LOAD MEASUREMENTS

 Studies have shown HIV-1 RNA levels to be a predictor of the time to progression to acquired immunodeficiency syndrome (AIDS) and death that is independent of CD4 cell counts [1-6].
 Viral load measurements are also useful in determining when to initiate antiretroviral therapy, and in monitoring the response to such therapy [7-11].
 (See "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient" and "Patient monitoring during HIV antiretroviral therapy".)